-Realme recently announced two phones, the Realme 7 and the Realme 7 pro.
-We’ve unboxed and taken a close look at the Realme 7 yesterday today.
-So let’s give the Realme 7 pro the same treatment.
+Realme has announced two phones, Realme 7 and Realme 7 pro.
+We’ve unboxed and taken a close look at the Realme 7.
+So let’s give the Realme 7 Pro the same treatment.

 Realme 7 Pro Unboxing